travisnielsen/azuretagsync-js/README.md

 ### AuditStats

- Information about every subscription audit performed by ```AuditSubscriptionTags``` is recorded in this table.
+ Information about every subscription audit performed by ```AuditResourceGroups``` is recorded in this table.

  > NOTE: AuditStats is currently not implemented in the JavaScript version of TagSync